 Experience The Land of the 12 tribes as we journey through the countries of Jordan & Israel.
-This one bus tour is packed with outstanding places to explore and a Biblical richness spanning both the Older and Newer Testaments.
+This one bus tour is packed with outstanding places to explore and a Biblical richness spanning both the Old and New Testaments.

 When our adventure concludes, we will have visited at least nine World Heritage sites.
 This tour is more than simply traveling somewhere remarkable, it is about experiencing the Bible with new eyes as it is revealed through The Land of the 12.
 Join us on this incredible journey!

 There are currently no scheduled tours at this point.

 *Tour amounts and durations can fluctuate slightly based on the season — this value represents a close approximation.

 Travel provided by GTI Tours.
 Ask tour-specific questions about cost and dates by email or call 1 (800) 829-8234.